Linaro/Connect/_posts/sfo15/2015-09-22-sfo15-205-op-tee-content-decryption-with-microsoft-playready-on-arm.markdown

 speakers: Zoltan Kuscsik
 tags:
 - Security
-title: SFO15 205 OP TEE Content Decryption with Microsoft PlayReady on ARM
+title: SFO15 205 OP TEE Content Decryption with Microsoft PlayReady on Arm
 video_length: '34:07'
 video_thumbnail: None
 wordpress_id: 2818
 youtube_video_url: https://www.youtube.com/watch?v=defbtpsw6h8
 ---

-This presentation gives an overview of how various components of set-top software are integrated to provide a W3C EME solution employing a commercial DRM integrated with an open source TEE running on ARM TrustZone.
+This presentation gives an overview of how various components of set-top software are integrated to provide a W3C EME solution employing a commercial DRM integrated with an open source TEE running on Arm TrustZone.